 This leads us to a necessary corollary to the principle of Mosaic inferiority: The typological period of redemptive history and revelation pre-existed the Mosaic covenant.
 All of those types and shadows have also been fulfilled and have been expired but that there were typologies (pictures of the coming reality in Christa) under Adam, Noah, and Abraham does not make them Mosaic.
 In other words, not all types are Mosaic.
 This is an important distinction.
 The Mosaic covenant, strictly speaking, the Old Covenant, was typological but not all types and shadows are Mosaic.
 The Mosaic covenant was unique…

 Now we are told that we must distinguish between Mosaic and non-Mosaic types, but we are also told that both Mosaic and non-Mosaic types are temporary and have “expired.”
 How is “not all types and shadows are Mosaic” an important distinction if all types and shadows, Mosaic or non-Mosaic, were temporary and have expired?
 Just because something is Abrahamic does not mean it is not obsolete.
+What matters is whether or not it was a type.

 In the end, the Mosaic/non-Mosaic distinction is irrelevant to the point Clark seeks to make since he argues that there are Abrahamic types that have expired.
 His specific point is that there is a typical aspect of circumcision that has expired and a non-typical aspect of circumcision that has not expired.